Get to know Greater Des Moines (DSM). Here are some of the major storylines.

 1 Million – Get Ready, Here They Come!

-Des Moines is growing, and fast.
-Since 2000, the Des Moines – West Des Moines metropolitan statistical area has grown by 32 percent, making it one of the fastest-growing metros in the country.
-That is faster growth than metro areas that include Chicago, Kansas City, Milwaukee, Minneapolis, Omaha and St. Louis.
-The population is projected to grow by another 50 percent by 2040, according to an analysis by the American City Business Journals, which would put the region at nearly 1 million in population.
-What’s more, the current growth is in large part due to the region’s ability to attract and retain young professionals.
-Population growth has been particularly strong in the 25 to 29-year-old age group (26.6 percent growth) and the 30 to 34-year-old age group (19.9 percent growth).
+DSM is growing, and fast.
+Since 2010, the Des Moines – West Des Moines metropolitan statistical area has grown by 15.1%, making it one of the fastest-growing metros in the country.
+That is faster growth than surrounding major Midwest metros including Chicago, Kansas City, Milwaukee, Minneapolis, Omaha and St. Louis.
+The population is projected to grow by another 50% by 2040, according to an analysis by the American City Business Journals, which would put the region at nearly 1 million in population.
+The current growth is in large part due to the region’s ability to attract and retain young professionals.
+Population growth has been particularly strong in the 25 to 34-year-old age group (16.7% growth since 2010).

-Des Moines is experiencing tremendous economic growth.
-The region has experienced a Gross Domestic Product Growth of 44.9 percent since 2001, which is significantly higher than the U.S. GDP growth of 26.4 percent in the same time span.
+DSM is experiencing tremendous economic growth.
+The region has experienced a real Gross Domestic Product growth of 36.6% since 2010, which is significantly higher than the U.S. GDP growth of 15.7% in the same time span.
 That growth has coincided with many important development projects in the community.
-In fact, there are currently more than 40 development projects underway in Downtown Des Moines (DSM) alone.
+In fact, there are typically more than 40 development projects underway in Downtown DSM alone.
 Major employers such as Principal and Wells Fargo have led efforts on major projects including the Principal Riverwalk and Wells Fargo Arena.

 Embrace Key Industries

-Des Moines is home to more than 80 insurance companies including Athene, American Equity Investment, EMC Insurance Companies, GuideOne Insurance, Holmes Murphy and Associates Inc., Principal, Nationwide, Wells Fargo and Company, Wellmark Blue Cross Blue Shield and many others.
+Des Moines is home to more than 80 insurance companies including Athene, American Equity Investment, EMC Insurance Companies, GuideOne Insurance, Holmes Murphy & Associates, Principal, Nationwide, Wells Fargo and Co., Wellmark Blue Cross Blue Shield of Iowa and many others.
 In 2014, the community hosted the first Global Insurance Symposium, a must-attend event for leaders in the industry.
-This event has drawn attendees and speakers from around the world.
+This event has drawn hundreds of attendees yearly and speakers from around the world.
 Also in 2014, the Greater Des Moines Partnership partnered to launch the Global Insurance Accelerator, a mentor-driven business accelerator designed to foster innovation in the insurance industry.
-The Accelerator has welcomed entrepreneurs from around the world to grow their startups in Des Moines.
+The Accelerator has welcomed small business and startup owners from around the world to grow their businesses in DSM.

 Iowa has a history of feeding the world through agriculture, and the Cultivation Corridor is the region's home for the science that feeds the world.
-Major companies including John Deere, Monsanto, DuPont Pioneer, Kemin and many more work to grow the agbio economy, and Iowa State University provides world class research in the agbio space.
+Major companies including John Deere, Monsanto, Cortera Agriscience™, Agriculture Division of Dow Dupont™, Kemin and many more work to grow the agbio economy, and Iowa State University provides world class research in the agbio space.
 In 2016, The Partnership and the Cultivation Corridor launched the Iowa AgriTech Accelerator, with the support of many business and community partners.
-This Accelerator will host agtech companies from across the globe to advance innovation in agriculture.
+This Accelerator hosts agtech companies from across the globe to advance innovation in agriculture.

 The DSM USA “Cool” Factor

-Des Moines has been recognized as a top city for young professionals, a top city to live and work and the #1 Place with the Most Community Pride.
+DSM has been recognized as a top city for young professionals, a top city to live and work and a top city for business.
 It is easy to see why.
 The region is home to world-class events and festivals such as the award-winning Downtown Farmers’ Market, the award-winning Des Moines Arts Festival® and music festivals galore, not to mention attractions for all ages.
-And it is all affordable – Des Moines has been widely recognized as one of the most affordable places to live in the United States.
+And it is all affordable.
+DSM has been widely recognized as one of the most affordable places to live in the United States.

-What is the “secret sauce” of Des Moines?
+What is the “secret sauce” of DSM?
 As one national publication put it, “call it radical cooperation.”
 The region has a rich tradition of setting community visions such as Capital Crossroads, which has celebrated hundreds of successes in building the community.
-Des Moines strategic visioning plans don’t sit on a shelf; business, civic and community leaders come together to make things happen through cooperation, public private partnerships, business involvement and volunteering.
+DSM strategic visioning plans don’t sit on a shelf; business, civic and community leaders come together to make things happen through cooperation, public private partnerships, business involvement and volunteering.